MohammadTaheri304/waiter/README.md

 ```

 ### Contributing
-To contribute on project please see [CONTRIBUTING](CONTRIBUTING.md).
+To contribute on this project please see [CONTRIBUTING](CONTRIBUTING.md).

 ### Contributors
 List of Contributors on [CONTRIBUTORS](CONTRIBUTORS.md).